Reception

 Physical Development

 We would like to take this opportunity to remind you to please write in your child’s reading log book each time you read with them, as this is helpful for us to know how the children are progressing at home.
-We have sent home the first set of Common Exception Words (words that we learn by sight).
-As we continue to work through the phonemes the children will be given new flashcards.
+Please continue to practise their common exception words.
+There are many words to learn, so it is important for you to support your child’s progress.

 Thank you for your continued support.